teachamantofish/cv/rst/index.rst

     * - Specifications
       - Expert level.
 Internal and external implementation, language, and security specs.
     * - Compliance docs
       - Expert level.
 HIPPA, SOC, PCI, FEDRamp, Common Criteria.
+No experience in Fintech.
     * - Whitepapers, data sheets
       - Competent level.
 Too many to count.
 Domain expertise is required to reach an expert level.
     * - Scripting, automation
       - Expert level for a writer.
 See video.
-I'm not an engineer or web developer.
+I'm neither an engineer nor a web developer.

-A doc team and the company
+A doc team's role
 ================================

 Stakeholder communication: My take on how writers should interact with other content stakeholders.